mwaltersva/node-ircbot/README.md

 action
 ------
 THis is the function that will be called if the expression matches.
-It recieves the following
+It receives the following
-parameters: client (node-irc object), nick (string), to (string), text (string), message (string) To say something, call client.say('channel/nick', 'message')
+parameters: client (node-irc object), nick (string), to (string), text (string), message (string) To say something, call

+>   client.say('channel/nick', 'message')

 Check the node-irc docs for more info on the client object.